membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

   * "TRELLO_ID_LIST" - [Deprecated]

 #### Space Directory
-  * "SPACE_DIRECTORY_ENABLED" - enable a space directory compliant API.
+  * "ENABLE_SPACE_DIRECTORY" - enable a space directory compliant API.
 The various configuration options in this section should be self explannatory.

 #### Theme Swipe Integration
   * "THEME_SWIPE_URL" - a URL to hit on each door/interlock swipe that can trigger a theme song played over your intercom system, or something else.